w3c/wai-bcase/index.md

 {% include box.html type="start" %}
 {:/}

-An significant demonstration of the risk of ignoring accessibility requirements was the 2008 settlement by the National Federation of the Blind with Target retailers:
+A significant demonstration of the risk of ignoring accessibility requirements was the 2008 settlement by the National Federation of the Blind with Target retailers:

 - class damages of $6 million
 - plaintiff legal fees over $3 million